archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - `index.mdx` or `index.md` (overview):
   - 300–600 words.
 Include one visual (Mermaid preferred, wrapped in `<Figure>`) and a concise decision aid or mental model if appliable.
 Optionally include a short, relevant quote.
 - All other files (full topic):
+  - **MANDATORY: Hero component as the very first element** after frontmatter and imports
   - Target 900–1600 words (minimum 800).
 Include at least:
   - One decision model or sequence/state diagram (Mermaid, wrapped in `<Figure>`) where applicable.
   - For every flow-like or multi-step code example (especially those shown in multiple languages), include a sequential call flow Figure (vertical Mermaid flowchart, `flowchart TB`) before the code tabs.
 The diagram must clearly show the order of function/procedure calls, decision points, and error/return paths, using quoted node labels for any punctuation or multi-word text.
 This Figure should be shared across all language tabs for the same example.